 The first update is at 6:30am every day.

-Snow chain rental – there is NO snow chain rental availability anywhere in the district – you need to plan your visit and ensure you have snow chains organized before your visit.
+Snow chain rental – we don't hire chains and there is NO snow chain rental availability anywhere in the district – you need to plan your visit and ensure you have snow chains organized before your visit.

 There is NO shuttle service available from Whakapapa Village [where the Chateau Tongariro is] to the skifield.

-The only all-day parking for Whakapapa Skifield [if all parking spaces are booked out] is at National Park Village a further 15km away from the skifield
+The only all-day parking for Whakapapa Skifield [if all parking spaces are booked out] is at National Park Village PARK n RIDE carpark a further 15km away from the skifield.

-If the carparks are full the only option is to go to National Park Village and try and get a shuttle to the skifield, however, this may be difficult on a busy day due to demand so to avoid disappointment and queues, you need to PLAN and BOOK in advance.
+If the carparks are full the only option is to go to National Park Village PARK n RIDE carpark and try and get a shuttle to the skifield, however, this may be difficult on a busy day due to demand so to avoid disappointment and queues, you need to PLAN and BOOK in advance.

-The skifield operator RAL is not running a shuttle service from National Park Village for 2021.
+The skifield operator RAL is not running a shuttle service from National Park Village PARK n RIDE carpark for 2023.

 There are some private shuttle operators that operate skifield shuttles from the National Park Village PARK n RIDE carpark – Click here for options.
 Most charge around $30 pp return.